 What Are Longitudes and Latitudes?

-Cartographers and geographers divide the Earth into longitudes and latitudes in order to locate points on the globe.
+Cartographers and geographers trace horizontal and vertical lines called latitudes and longitudes across Earth's surface to locate points on the globe.

 Together, they form the Earth’s geographical coordinates, and represent the angular distance of any location from the center of the Earth.
 Both latitudes and longitudes are measured in degrees (°) and minutes (′).

 Dividing Earth Into Hemispheres

-The Earth is (almost, but not quite) a sphere that rotates around its axis.
+The Earth is, almost, but not quite, a sphere that rotates around its axis.
 Scientists call this shape a spheroid or ellipsoid.
 If we draw a line passing through the center of the Earth along its rotational axis, the line would pass through the North and the South Pole.